Digitaliko/sendvelo/approval-tool/docs/IMPLEMENTATION_PLAN.md

 👤 User:
 "Send this to john@acmecorp.com for approval"

-🔧 SendVelo MCP Tool:
+🔧 Thumbway MCP Tool:
 ✅ Review created: "Website Redesign Proposal"
 📧 Email sent to john@acmecorp.com
-🔗 Review link: sendvelo.com/review/abc123
+🔗 Review link: thumbway.com/review/abc123

 📬 John receives email:
 "[Your Name] sent you a proposal for review"